mihirchronicles/mihirchronicles.github.io/content/bookshelf/nobody-wants-to-read-your-shit.md

 ---
-title: Nobody Wants to Read Your Sh*t | Why That Is And What You Can Do About It by Steven Pressfield
+title: Nobody Wants to Read Your Sh*t by Steven Pressfield
 date: "2022-11-14"
 path: "/bookshelf/nobody-wants-to-read-your-shit"
 ---

 ## I. Brief Summary

 A guide to the ins and out of writing, whether it’s a book, a screenplay or advertising material.
 Steven Pressfield is a best-selling writer who has worked in advertising, screenwriting and as an author of both fiction and nonfiction.
 A bit of self-help element to the book.

 ## II.
 Big Ideas

 - Nobody wants to read anything.
 It isn't that people are mean or cruel.
 They're just busy.
 What's the answer?
     - Streamline your message.
 Focus it and pare it down to it simplest, clearest, easiest-to-understand form.
     - Make its expression fun.
 Or sexy or interesting or scary or informative.
 Make it so compelling that a person would have to be crazy NOT to read it.